Authentic Colombia: Jardin

 It was dark and deserted as a result of the heavy rain.

-Straight away we thought that maybe this was just another Colombian town, in conclusion, with no special charm.
+Straight away we thought that maybe this was just another Colombian town, in other words, with no special charm or character to make it stand out.

 However, our surprise came until the next day…